 A fish tank filter is another essential aquarium equipment.
 No matter the type of fish, a filter is vital as it keeps the water healthy and clean for the fish.
 There are three types of filtration: Mechanical, Chemical, and Biological filtration.
 The most important one is biological filtration (you must have it).

 Biological filtration gets rid of ammonia, which is toxic to fish.
 Mechanical filtration removes uneaten food and other debris from the water.
 Chemical filtration removes heavy metals, ammonia, etc. An otherwise healthy fish tank does not need chemical filtration.

 Aquarium gravel varies in size, color, and use.
-Some starter-kits come with gravel, but it is usually not enough.
-And, you also have to consider gravel that that replicates your fish’s natural habitat.
+Some starter kits come with gravel, but it is usually not enough.
+And you also have to consider gravel that replicates your fish’s natural habitat.
 Another thing to consider is if you want to grow live plants.
 Live plants won’t do well in gravel unless they are floating plants.
 Rooted plants need a nutrient-rich substrate.